 The transceiver's CI-V Transceive setting is enabled

-With no other devices connected to the CI-V bus, this arrangement enables the PW-1 to track the transceiver's frequency.
-However, if the user wishes to run a PC-hosted transceiver control application to support logging, digital mode operations, DX spot collection, etc., the required connection of a PC-controlled CI-V interface to this CI-V bus generates collisions between PC-initiated CI-V commands and the transceiver's responses to the PW-1's report frequency commands.
-Unfortunately, the PW-1 lacks the logic required to detect and reject CI-V messages damaged by collisions; the result is that the PW-1 fails to accurately track the transceiver's frequency.
+With no other devices connected to the CI-V bus, this arrangement enables the PW-1 to accurately track the transceiver's frequency.
+However, if the user wishes to run a PC-hosted transceiver control application to support logging, digital mode operations, DX spot collection, etc., the required connection of a PC-controlled CI-V interface to this CI-V bus generates collisions between PC-initiated CI-V commands and the transceiver's responses to the PW-1's "report frequency" commands.
+Unfortunately, the PW-1 lacks the logic required to detect and reject CI-V messages damaged by collision; the result is that the PW-1 fails to accurately track the transceiver's frequency.